LittleAlex23/Maze-Generator/README.md

 # Maze-Generator
-This is a side project I work on to hone my programming skill.
+A personal project I worked on for fun and to test my Java programming skill.